 2.5 Dithering Considerations

 The ACS Team recommends that observers dither (or offset) their observations to mitigate the effects of hot pixels, cosmetic defects, and cosmic rays in their combined images.
-Dithering allows improved sampling of the point spread function and yields better images than are possible with the CR-SPLIT option, which does not remove hot pixels, permanent cosmetic defects (e.g., bad columns), or the gap between the WFC CCDs.
+Dithering allows improved sampling of the point spread function and yields better images than are possible with the (generally not recommended) CR-SPLIT option, which does not remove hot pixels, permanent cosmetic defects (e.g., bad columns), or the gap between the WFC CCDs.
 It is noteworthy that hot pixels now contaminate 2% of the WFC detector, though >90% of these are stable and can be reliably dark-subtracted (ACS ISR 2017-05).
+For more on hot pixels, see also ACS ISR 2022-07, and references therein.

 Dithering can be performed in two ways: